-Coronavirus Task Force holds press conference from White House, Tuesday
+Coronavirus Press Conference: Trump administration proposes sending direct checks to affected workers

 Latest Weather Blog

+Coronavirus Press Conference: Trump administration proposes sending direct checks to affected workers

-WASHINGTON - Members of the Coronavirus Task Force are scheduled to hold a press conference Tuesday at 10:30 a.m.
-(CST) from the White House.
+WASHINGTON - Members of the Coronavirus Task Force held a Tuesday morning press conference from the White House.

-The conference will provide viewers with an update on the government's handling of the spread of novel coronavirus.
+During the conference, the Trump administration proposed sending direct checks to workers who'd been affected by the outbreak of COVID-19.

+Treasury Secretary Steven Mnuchin was short on details but indicated that money could be available within weeks and said details would be presented to Senate republicans later, Tuesday.

 Footage of the press conference is available below.